livingdocsIO/documentation/content/reference-docs/document/document-design/legacy-design/design-config-v1.md

 "defaultComponents": {
   "paragraph": "p", // The default component to insert when pressing Enter "image": "image"  // The component to insert when dragging an image into the document.
+  "video": "video"  // The component to insert when dragging a video into the document.
 }
 ```